 This might seem obvious, but it’s a critical detail that’s easy to overlook.
 The last thing you want is a display collapsing under the weight of your merchandise.
 Lighter items like lip balms or candy can sit comfortably in an acrylic or even a well-made cardboard display.
 But if you’re selling heavier products like glass-jarred candles, bottled drinks, or hefty accessories, you need something more robust.
 Metal displays offer unparalleled strength and stability, making them a safe bet for your weightier items.
 Always confirm the display’s weight capacity to ensure it’s up to the task.

-Balance Your Budget with Long-Term Value
+Balance Your Budget with Long-Term Quality

 While it’s tempting to go for the cheapest option, it’s important to think about long-term value.
 A flimsy display that needs frequent replacing will cost you more over time than a durable one with a higher initial price tag.
 Consider the display an investment.
 Materials like acrylic are often more budget-friendly and work well for many applications, while custom wood or metal fixtures are built to last for years.
 A reliable partner can help you find a solution that meets your budget without sacrificing quality.
 Our project management team is skilled at delivering cost-effective programs that stand the test of time.

-How to Measure Your Display's Success
+Is Your Display Working?
+Here's How to Measure Success

 You’ve put in the work to create a beautiful, strategic countertop display.
 But how do you know if it’s actually working?
 Guessing isn’t a strategy.
 To build a truly successful retail environment, you need to measure your display’s impact with real data.
 Tracking performance helps you understand what resonates with your customers, allowing you to refine your approach and make smarter merchandising decisions in the future.
 It’s the difference between hoping for a sale and engineering one.